radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 ### Threats

-#### Impersonation of Radius Controllers to trigger resource access
+#### Threat: Impersonation of Radius Controllers to trigger resource access

 Risk: An attacker can impersonate the Radius Controllers to talk to UCPD.